NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 mysql-volume-san-snap-01   true         mysql-volume-san                           50Gi          fsx-snapclass   snapcontent-b3491f26-47e3-484c-aae0-69d45087d6c7   4s             5s
 ```

-## Clone the MySQL data to a new storage persisent volume
+## Clone the MySQL data to a new storage persistent volume
 Now that you have a snapshot of the data, you can use it to create a read/write version
 of it.
 This can be used as a new storage volume for another mysql database.
 This operation
 creates a new FlexClone volume in FSx for ONTAP.
-Note that initially a FlexClone volumes
+Note that initially a FlexClone volume
 take up almost no additional space; only a pointer table is created to point to the
 shared data blocks of the volume it is being cloned from.

-The first step is to create a PersistentVolume from the snapshot by executing:
+The first step is to create a Persistent Volume Claim from the snapshot by executing:
 ```bash
 kubectl create -f manifests/pvc-from-san-snapshot.yaml
 ```
-## Create a new MySQL database using the cloned storage
+## Create a new MySQL database using the cloned volume
 Now that you have a new storage volume, you can create a new MySQL database that uses it by executing:
 ```bash
 kubectl create -f manifests/mysql-san-clone.yaml